Table of Contents

-I have recently passed the Certified Kubernetes Administrator – CKA exam, which was based on the new (Sept 2020) format.
-During the preparation of this exam, I went through many blogs, official and unofficial documents, watched online trainings, deployed and played with the Kubernetes cluster in my Home lab and did some online practice labs as well.
-Some of those were really useful for the CKA exam, some for a deep understanding of Kubernetes but there was some trash as well.
+I passed the Certified Kubernetes Administrator – CKA exam.
+During the preparation of this exam, I went through many blogs, and official and unofficial documents, watched online trainings, deployed and played with the Kubernetes cluster in my Home lab, and did some online practice labs as well.
+Some of those were really useful for the CKA exam, some for a deep understanding of Kubernetes, but there was some trash as well.
 I am writing this blog to share my experience with useful notes that may give you a better picture of the CKA exam and help to avoid common mistakes and pass the CKA exam.

 CKA is a 100% hands-on exam with 15-17 practical questions you need to solve from a command line.
 Each question has a different weightage (see the topic-wise weightage details below).
 You need to achieve at least a 66% score to pass the exam.

 - Duration of Exam: 2 hours

 - Software Version: Kubernetes v1.20

 - Number of Questions: 17 (All hands-on, each question with a different weightage)

 |Cluster Architecture, Installation & Configuration||25%|

 |Workloads & Scheduling||15%|